Temperature affects the way water vapor behaves.

 When it comes to pumping gases to high-vacuum (HV) pressures, we need much lower temperatures.
 For example, at temperatures below 423 degrees Fahrenheit (20K), most vapors will condense to ultra-high vacuum (UHV) pressures.

-Commercial helium-supplied cryocoolers can easily maintain temperatures in this very low range.
+Commercial helium-supplied cryocoolers, like those in the Leybold product range, can easily maintain temperatures in this very low range.
 The cryocoolers, also called cold heads or cryo-refrigerators, cool the temperature of gases in two stages.

 First, the cryocooler cools the gas well below the temperature of liquid nitrogen (77K) using a high cooling capacity.
 Then, the cryocooler cools the gas to below 20K using a lower cooling capacity.

 Related: Working with HV or UHV systems can be tricky.
 Keep things efficient and safe with the help of this blog post, 5 Things You Need to Know About Working Under HV & UHV.

 As a cryopump is housed at room temperature, steps must be taken to reduce the thermal radiation from the outer walls.
 To this end, a radiation shield is connected to the 80K stage.

 The shield has a gas inlet baffle that pre-cools gases entering the inner pumping area.
 The outer sides are coated with highly reflective material — much like a Thermos flask — to reflect heat.

 If condensation becomes too thick, the upper layer, similar to an igloo, may not be cold enough due to the reduced heat conductance of ice.